imranhayat/boiler-plate/README.md

 #### Stripe Subscription Module

-> This Module Contains the whole Stripe Subscription with, Stripe Product, Plans and Coupons and etc. This Module follows the Single Repository Principle and Adapter Patterns, so if you don't know these, I should recommend you to first grasp these concepts.
+> This module contains the whole stripe subscription with, stripe product, plans coupons and etc. This Module follows the Single Repository Principle and Adapter Patterns, so if you don't know these, I should recommend you to first grasp these concepts.
 Let's dive into the thing.

 * Stripe:

   First of all, I want to give you some general overview regading this module about how the stripe is working here!
 As we all know MVC, so I just enhanced the concepts little bit so that we are in accordance with the community standards.
-Now when the request (you can say forexample click on a button) is sent from view to controller, we invoke the model here, but this is the simple MVC things, What is different here is when there is a request from the view to a controller, we invoke a specific interactor in the controller to perform the certian Job, that interactor deals with the calls, if there is some API needed, that interactor invoke the specific adapter to finilize the request, and when there is a response of success, the success response is sent back, otherwise, failure response is returned.
+Now when the request (you can say forexample click on a button) is sent from view to controller, we invoke the model here, but this is the simple MVC thing, What is different here is that when there is a request from the view to a controller, we invoke a specific interactor in the controller to perform the certian job, that interactor deals with the calls, if there is some API needed, that interactor invoke the specific adapter to finilize the request, and when there is a response of success, the success response is sent back, otherwise, failure response is returned.
 This is very general overview about how this whole module is working, If you don't have any idea about interators and adapters, as I recommended before, It's necessary for you to grasp these concepts first, otherwise, this documentation will not give proper sense to you.

   * Stripe Product:

     * In this feature, we setup the Stripe Product API, so we don't have to open stripe dashboard, we can create a stripe product from our application, just go to the [Products New Page](http://localhost:3000/products/new).
-      * Above link should specified localhost, as I am assuming you are currently developing this on losthost, So for production you have to specified your domain name.
+      * Above link should specified localhost, as I am assuming you are currently developing this on project on localhost, So for production you have to specified your domain name.
     * Below Call Specified the Product Create Call, You can visit this in Products Controller.

     ```ruby